sci-f/sci-f.github.io/spec/spec-v1.md

 The recipe itself is a text file that must have extension `.scif`, and can serve as input to clients and integrations for SCIF.

 #### Sections

  - `%appinstall` corresponds to executing commands within the folder to install the application.
 The writer of the recipe should expect the commands to be executed in `$SCIF_APPROOT`, and thus write final outputs to `$SCIF_APPBIN` that is located at `$SCIF_APPROOT`/bin
  - `%apphelp` is written as a file called `runscript.help` in the application's metadata folder, where a client knows where to find it.
  - `%apprun` is also written as a file called runscript in the application's metadata folder, and again looked for when the user asks to run the software.
+ - `%appstart` is similar to run, but targets the startscript.
+In layman's terms, a start would be the entrypoint for a service, and a run the default entrypoint.
  - `%applabels` will write a `labels.json` in the application's metadata folder, allowing for application specific labels.
  - `%appenv` will write an environment file in the application's metadata folder (`environment.sh`), allowing for definition of application specific environment variables.
 These variables are sourced when the application is active.